srivarir/Flappy-io/README.md

 # Flappy Bird Clone (Unity)

-This is a simple Flappy Bird-style game I built using Unity while learning game development.
+This is a simple Flappy Bird-style game.
+Built this as my first proper Unity game.

 The goal was to understand how basic game mechanics work — like player movement, collision, scoring, and UI — and turn it into a complete playable game.